-A very glamorous topic for a blog post but hey we all gotta do some washing up at some stage and why not make it as sustainable as possible.
-It’s taken me a few years but I’ve finally found a set of zero waste (low waste if I’m honest) dish washing tools that I’m happy with, and I waited to publish this post until I’d given them all a good run for their money and could vouch for their performance.
+A very glamorous topic for an article but hey we all gotta do some washing up at some stage and why not make it as sustainable as possible.
+It’s taken me a few years but I’ve finally found a set of zero waste (low waste if I’m honest) dish washing tools that I’m happy with, and I waited to publish this article until I’d given them all a good run for their money and could vouch for their performance.
 My weapons of choice include the following;

 Photo by rawpixel on Unsplash